Second Foundation: Part II: Search by the Foundation

 Part II takes place 60 years after the first part, 55 years after the Mule's death by natural causes.
 With the Mule gone, his former empire falls apart and the Foundation resumes its independence.
 Because of their enslavement at the hands of the Mule and their wariness of the Second Foundation (who possess similar abilities to the Mule) the Foundation began studying the mental sciences.

 A secret cabal is formed within the Foundation to root out the Second Foundation after evidence of the latter's manipulation is found through mental analysis of the former society's key figures.
 They send one of their own, Homir Munn, to Kalgan to search for clues to the Second Foundation's location.
 Munn is followed to Kalgan by Arcadia, Dr Darell's daughter.

-Since the death of the Mule, the Second Foundation has worked to restore the Seldon Plan into its proper course.
+Since the death of the Mule, the Second Foundation has worked to restore the Seldon Plan to its proper course.
 In the organization's secret location, the First Speaker discusses the state of the galaxy with a student.
 The Student is concerned that the Foundation's now tangible knowledge of the Second Foundation's existence would have negative effects upon the former which would then further destabilize the Seldon Plan.
 The First Speaker reassures the Student that a plan has been put in place by their organization in order to address his very concerns.

 In Kalgan, a man named Stettin has assumed the Mule's former title as First Citizen.
 He believes that the Mule's actions have made the Seldon Plan irrelevant and declares war upon the Foundation, intending to usurp their role in the formation of the Second Empire.
-He's unconcerned with the possible intervention of the Second Foundation.
+He is unconcerned with the possible intervention of the Second Foundation.

 Arcadia escapes from Kalgan to Trantor with the help of a Trantorian trader named Preem Palver.
 With his help, she passes information to her father regarding the location of the Second Foundation.

 Kalgan eventually loses the war against the Foundation as the specter of the Seldon Plan adversely affects the performance of the Kalganians every bit as much as it bolsters the morale of the Foundationers.